MicrosoftDocs/win32/desktop-src/ETW/event-metadata-overview.md

 ---
-Description: 'This is an overview of what to expect for the end-to-end journey of an event for each of the four tracing technologies furnished by Microsoft: TraceLogging, Manifest-based, WPP, and MOF.' ms.assetid: '6102593C-C6D5-4BDB-A0EF-067AF91DE00B'
+Description: This is an overview of what to expect for the end-to-end journey of an event for each of the four tracing technologies furnished by Microsoft TraceLogging, Manifest-based, WPP, and MOF. ms.assetid: 6102593C-C6D5-4BDB-A0EF-067AF91DE00B
-title: Event Metadata Overview
+title: Event Metadata Overview ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Metadata Overview